Colleen Dishon

-Colleen Dishon, also known as Koky Dishon, (12 June 1924 – 28 December 2004), was an American journalist for the Chicago Tribune in Chicago, Illinois, United States.
+Colleen Dishon (June 12, 1924 – December 28, 2004), also known as Koky Dishon, was an American journalist for the Chicago Tribune in Chicago, Illinois, United States.
 Dishon was the first woman listed in the Chicago Tribune masthead and, at one time, the most influential female journalist at the newspaper.

-Personal
+Early and personal life

-Colleen "Koky" Dishon was born prematurely in a rural cabin in Kentucky in 1924.
+Dishon was born prematurely, in a rural cabin in Kentucky, on June 12, 1924.
 She grew up in Zanesville, Ohio with her mother and five siblings.
-On a hot summer day in 1941, her mother told her to do something so she wouldn't notice the heat.
-That is when she got her first job at her town's newspaper.
 Dishon met her husband, Bob Dishon, while they worked for the Columbus Dispatch.
 They both eventually quit their jobs there and began working at the Daily News in Chicago, Illinois.
 Bob was a city desk reporter and Koky was in feature sections there.
 Colleen and Bob worked closely together and were allies in the workplace.
-Bob and Koky were married 54 years when Koky died in 2004.
+Bob and Koky were married 54 years, when Koky died on December 28, 2004, aged 80, in the Memorial Hospital of South Bend.